 No matter which Xero plan you choose, you can expect all of the following features:

-Once you upgrade to the Growing plan with Xero, the biggest difference is that you’ll be able to send unlimited invoices and quotes for $30 per month.
-This plan also allows you to enter unlimited bills and reconcile unlimited bank transactions each month.
+Once you upgrade to the Growing plan with Xero, the biggest difference is that you’ll be able to send unlimited invoices and quotes for $32 per month.
+This plan also allows you to enter unlimited bills.

 Now that we’ve gone over the prices and the features of both Zoho Books and Xero, let’s explore why you might choose one platform over the other.
 As you can tell, the pricing is fairly similar, so for many business owners, it will come down to the nitty-gritty details.